 The Western Health Collective is a unique form of health clinic with a range of health businesses and practitioners under the one roof who have a specific view to helping those who suffer from chronic health conditions.
 The therapies and modalities inside the Collective are specifically chosen to help in all aspects of health - physically, mentally and emotionally, inside and out.

-This is a one stop shop for our clients who want a complete health plan.
-We are linked with local GP's, hospitals and midwives, as well as other clinics and local specialists.
-With a team that boasts naturopaths, myotherapy, remedial massage, psychology, reflexology, acupuncture & TCM, osteopaths and pyschodrama, we are uniquely suited to help the whole family with all your health requirements.
+We offer a one-stop shop for our clients who want a complete health plan.
+We are linked with local GPs, hospitals and midwives, as well as other clinics and local specialists.
+With a team that boasts naturopathy, myotherapy, osteopathy, remedial massage, psychology, speech pathology, acupuncture & Traditional Chinese Medicine, art therapy and case management, we are uniquely suited to help the whole family with all your health requirements.